Released: 11th February 2002

 For the first two years of their career, S Club 7’s marketing strategy across music and television was flawless.
 Each season of their TV show heralded in a new album – and before that a new single, the chorus of which would serve as the show’s theme tune.

-Having embraced his unexpected new role as a lead vocalist within the group, it’s Bradley’s ad-libs (“I fell for YOU now GIRL”) over the final chorus that give the song a sense of purpose in its closing moments.
-Where previously the track fizzled out, it now explodes with delirious glee – the only shame is that You still ends on a fade when there’s quite a lot going as the song drops.
-It’s a testament to the success of the single remix that it leaves the listener wanting more, when the starting point was one of such nonchalance.
+The most notable difference is that Rachel Stevens is no longer the sole lead vocalist.
+Adding Jon and Bradley prominently into the second verse and middle eight, respectively, adds some much-needed variety.
+Jon’s theatrical performance, in particular, is notably entertaining as he very much finds his own melody within the song.
+And, having embraced his new role as a prominent voice within the group, Bradley’s ad-libs (“I fell for YOU now GIRL”) over the final chorus give the song a sense of purpose in its closing moments.
+Where previously the track fizzled out, it now explodes with delirious glee.
+The only shame is that You still ends on a fade when there’s quite a lot going as the song drops.
+It’s a testament to the success of the single remix that it leaves the listener wanting more when the starting point was one of comparative nonchalance.

+Yet, for all the sparkle that You now possesses, it doesn’t quite translate to the music video, which looks to be the epitome of forced fun and something S Club 7 had moved beyond.
 Nevertheless, the concept is consistent with the sound of the song and impressively depicts an S Club version of the “home of tomorrow” (someone clearly rode Disney’s Carousel of Progress before storyboarding this one).
 But portraying Rachel as a dutiful housewife to Paul, Jon and Bradley, who watches helplessly as each is tempted away by alluring vixen Jo O’Meara was such a bizarre storyline.
 Not just because it’s Rachel Stevens (consistently ranked one of the sexiest women in the world) but because it imbues the group dynamic with a weird sexualised undertone that really doesn’t fit.
-That said, Bradley’s turn as a mechanic is undoubtedly his finest moment – and Rachel Stevens’ face as he emerges from under the car was basically all of us suddenly feeling very thirsty!
+That said, Bradley’s turn as a mechanic is undoubtedly his finest moment, and Rachel Stevens’ face as he emerges from under the car very much captures the thirst of many pop fans.

-Despite its troubled path to release, You continued S Club 7’s consistent run of chart success, becoming their ninth consecutive release to debut in the top three.
-Indeed, it would become the last single released under the S Club 7 moniker because a few weeks after it charted, Paul announced he was leaving the group.
+Despite its troubled path to release, You continued S Club 7’s consistent run of chart success, becoming their ninth consecutive release to debut in the top three when it peaked at #2.
+Even so, the track sold 134,000 copies (the 70th biggest-selling single of 2002) and ranks among the group’s lowest-sellers.
+So, there is perhaps a sign that the novelty of the group – at least when performing this kind of material – was wearing thin.
+Indeed, You would become the last single released under the S Club 7 moniker because a few weeks after it charted, Paul announced he was leaving the group.

-Perhaps it is only with hindsight we can say that it didn’t come as much of a surprise.
+Perhaps it is only with hindsight that it didn’t come as much of a surprise.
 But certainly, You – joyous bop as it is – felt like a musical route that S Club 7 no longer had the need or propensity to pursue.